Passenger attendant: on the move around the whole of Switzerland.

 Part-time training as a passenger attendant for frequency surveys.

-In this position, you work 50 percent of full-time hours and are not responsible either for issuing fines or safety-related duties.
-This allows you to concentrate fully on the needs of the passengers.
-You complete the training by taking an exam.
-After successful completion, you will be ready to fulfil your tasks in cooperation with colleagues from different areas of the company.
-You can work as a passenger attendant for frequency surveys anywhere in Switzerland.
-The start and end of your assignments are always at the same location, which allows you to plan ahead.
+In this position, you will not be not responsible for issuing fines or for safety-related tasks.
+This frees you up fully to concentrate on carrying out passenger frequency surveys.
+Upon successfully completing your training, you will be ready to take on your tasks in collaboration with colleagues from various areas of the company.
+You can do this work anywhere in Switzerland.
+The start and end points of your assignments are always at the same location, allowing you to plan ahead.

 More information about the part-time training as a passenger attendant for frequency surveys